The Gabba 1965 - Stadiums Queensland History

 Our History

 The organisation commenced operation on 21 December of that same year and immediately assumed ownership and responsibility of the Brisbane Cricket Ground (The Gabba).
+The Gabba is home to the Brisbane Lions.
+The Gabba is also the home of cricket in Queensland hosting international tests, and serving as the home base for the Brisbane Heat and the Queensland Bulls.

 On 30 June 2002, Stadiums Queensland assumed responsibility for the three former Brisbane City Council major venues, the QEII Sports Complex (now the Queensland Sport and Athletics Centre), Sleeman Sports Complex and the Brisbane Entertainment Centre.

-On the second of January 2009 the $82million Queensland Tennis Centre was officially opened, before welcoming some of the worlds best tennis players through the Brisbane International tennis tournament.
+On the second of January 2009 the $82million Queensland Tennis Centre was officially opened, before welcoming some of the world’s best tennis players through the Brisbane International tennis tournament.